ibm-cloud-docs/vpc/block_storage_is_faq.md

 {:codeblock: .codeblock}
 {:screen: .screen}

-# {{site.data.keyword.block_storage_is_short}} frequently asked questions
+# FAQs for block storage
 {: #block-storage-vpc-faq}

 Welcome to the FAQ page for {{site.data.keyword.block_storage_is_short}}.
 This topic answers many of your questions for creating and managing your block storage volumes.
 If you have additional questions you'd like to see addressed in this topic, please provide feedback using the **Issues** or **Edit topic** links.
 {:shortdesc}

 ## How do I allocate storage for my instances?
 {: faq}

 When you create a virtual server instance, you can [create a block storage volume](/docs/vpc?topic=vpc-creating-block-storage#create-from-vsi) that will be attached to that instance.
 You can also [create standalone volumes](/docs/vpc?topic=vpc-creating-block-storage#create-standalone-vol) and later attach them to your instances.

 ## How many instances can share a provisioned block storage volume?
 {: faq}